-Some days, it’s all I can do to pause and take a deep, cleansing breath.
+Some days, it’s all I can do to remember to pause and take a deep, cleansing breath.

 So instead, I set a few simple goals for myself.
 What’s the difference between a goal and a resolution?
 Don’t ask.
-It might just be semantics but “goals” feel less intimidating.
+It might just be semantics but “goal” feel less intimidating.

 - Move my body a little every day.
 The world is much more manageable when I get some exercise.

 - Preserve space on my calendar to read, write, create and just be

 - Spend time each week with the people I love most

 - Hold my sweet boy close.
 Say his name, share his story and embrace the world the way he did.

 The light is coming back, a little more every day.
 We are still here.
 Battered and bruised.
 Hurting and healing.
 Vulnerable and brave.
 Still standing and sticking together.
-Letting go of old grievances.
-Holding tight to the loved ones we’ve lost as well as the people who enable us to survive the pain.
+Releasing our grip on old grievances.
+Holding tight to the ones we’ve lost and the ones who enable us to survive.
 Fighting to stay in the arena.
 Doing our best.

 Wishing you grace, beauty, hope, healing and joy in the new year.
 Here’s to staying close, holding hands and keeping each other upright as life rains down all around us.